 During this period rural areas experienced more of the results of the rural to city population shift which created more problems for cities, schools, and churches.
 The Interstate Highway system became a reality and many rail lines where abandoned thus creating even more rural isolation.
 Technology advancements countered some transportation and population changes and began to directly impact households with such things as electronic switching for long distance telephone calls thus allowing for direct dialing without operator assistance.
 Civil Rights issues were frequent headlines and protests and marches were common.
 In 1963 John F. Kennedy, the first Catholic president was assassinated.
 In 1969 the forerunner of the internet was created by the Defense Department.
 Television signals were still being received on individual antennas on top of each house.
 Twenty-one councils were formed during this time period.

 After 100 years, Minnesota was once again witnessing an influx of immigrants.
 This time it was not white Europeans with different languages but similar cultures.
 The new immigrants were diverse in background and language and were Hispanics, Hmong, Simoleans and Vietnamese.
 However, they came for the same reasons as their predecessors 100 years before.
 They came to find work, they came to raise families, they came to have freedom.
 This tenth decade for the State Council was a time when there was a shortage of priests, priests were assigned to more than one church, priests were extending their retirement dates, many older churches needed considerable maintenance and many churches were not handicapped accessible to meet the needs older parishioners.
 Also, volunteerism was decreasing in most organizations and finding volunteers was becoming a full-time job for many nonprofit organizations.
 This also was a time of economic turmoil with corporate take overs, downsizing and a corporate focus on profit with little concern for the employees.
 Twenty-two new councils were chartered during this time period.
+In 1992, the State Council hired Jeanne Heikkila, wife of State Deputy Neil Heikkila, for the position of Secretary to the State Deputy.
 The 1999 Supreme Convention was hosted by the Minnesota State Council with the assistance of 234 councils.
 The convention was held August 3-5 in Minneapolis with the Hilton Hotel in downtown Minneapolis being the convention headquarters.
 The Minneapolis Convention Center was used for the convention Mass and the Hilton Hotel was the site for the States Dinner.
 The Supreme Chaplain was the Most Reverend Thomas V. Daily, D.D. and Virgil Dechant was the Supreme Knight.
 Matt Brletich was State Deputy and Msgr.
 Patrick McDowell from Duluth was the State Chaplain.
 Past State Deputy John Bachand was the convention chairman and he offered for visitors tours to the Mayo Clinic, Duluth and the Mall of America.
 The convention was well attended and many compliments were received regarding the well organized events.
-One of the convention highlights was the attendance of the Mass by many Priests, Bishops and by 86 Cardinals.
+One of the convention highlights was the attendance of the Mass by many Priests, 86 Bishops and many Cardinals.
 Archbishop Harry J. Flynn gave the homily at the convention Mass.